Slave George: New Madrid earthquake

 The dismemberment of George's decapitated corpse was interrupted by the most powerful U.S. earthquake ever recorded east of the Rocky mountains, the Great New Madrid earthquake, which struck at 3:15 a.m.
 Eastern time (2:15 a.m. in the Central Standard Time observed in the western Kentucky locale of the murder).
 Lilburne intended to destroy the evidence by having the slaves burn George's dismembered body, but the New Madrid earthquake caused the chimney to collapse around the fire.
 (They were likely in the kitchen cabin.)
 In the days afterward, the brothers made other slaves rebuild the chimney and hide the remains within it.
 Two additional megaquakes jolted the region on January 23, 1812, and February 7, 1812.
 The second caused a partial collapse of the chimney that had concealed George's remains.

 In early March 1812, a neighborhood dog retrieved the young man's skull and deposited it in open view in a roadway.
 Neighbors saw the skull and began to inquire about it.
 They determined it was that of slave George, who was missing, and learned that he had been murdered.
 In slaveholding areas of the United States, the torturous murder of a slave was illegal.

-Lilburn and Isham Lewis were quickly investigated, arrested and charged.
+Lilburne and Isham Lewis were quickly investigated, arrested and charged.
 After they had been released on bail, on April 9, 1812, Lilburne encouraged his brother to carry out a joint suicide pact with him.
-In the event, only Lilburne died.
-Held on investigation as accessory to the suicide, Isham escaped from jail and disappeared.
+However, as Lilburne attempted to demonstrate to his brother how to use a rifle, he accidentally shot himself prematurely.
+Isham then lost his nerve and did not follow through.
+Held on investigation as accessory to the suicide and George's murder, Isham escaped from jail and disappeared.
+Several weeks later, he joined the United States Army under an assumed name to fight in the War of 1812.
+Isham was killed in action during the Battle of New Orleans on January 8, 1815.

 Many books and articles since 1812 have examined the case of slave George and Jefferson's nephews.
-Historian Boynton Merrill, Jr. considered the case as arising out of the power abuses inherent in the institution of slavery, frontier stresses, mounting personal and financial losses in the Lewis family, Lilburn's mental instability, and abuse of alcohol by both brothers.
+Historian Boynton Merrill Jr. considered the case as arising out of the power abuses inherent in the institution of slavery, frontier stresses, mounting personal and financial losses in the Lewis family, Lilburne's mental instability, and abuse of alcohol by both brothers.